SGDDNB/CLIPreg/README.md

 Load the fold change and identify the RBPs.
-If you have your own then provide your own data. ribo\_lfc has 3 variables : “geneID”, “IDENTIFIER” and “FoldChange”. ribo\_lfc only contains genes that have been filtered to be significantly changing at the ribo level. tpm\_ribo must have only counts as columns and geneID as rownames
+If you have your own then provide your own data. ribo\_lfc has 3 variables : “geneID”, “IDENTIFIER” and “Log2FoldChange”. ribo\_lfc only contains genes that have been filtered to be significantly changing at the ribo level. tpm\_ribo must have only counts as columns and geneID as rownames

 ``` r